wmorgan/dcos-docs/1.8/administration/access-node/tunnel.md

 $ sudo dcos tunnel http
 ```

-To run the HTTP proxy without root privileges, configure it not to use port 80:
+To run the HTTP proxy without root privileges, use the `--port` flag to configure it to use another port:

 ```
 $ dcos tunnel http --port 8000